 Bruce Banner is a particularly interesting character from a legal perspective as he suffers from temporary insanity that he can make efforts to prevent by controlling his anger.
 So could he be held responsible for any crimes he performed as The Hulk?
-Vista defense lawyer Peter M. Liss explains the fascinating challenges involved in evaluating Banner’s guilt for actions he took while he was overtaken by The Hulk.
+There are some fascinating challenges involved in considering the guilt of The Hulk Vs. Banner when it comes to property damage and other actions Bruce Banner took while he was overtaken by The Hulk.

 In other words, Bruce Banner couldn’t be sent to an institution for the rest of his life simply to prevent The Hulk from causing a ruckus.
 On the other hand, because Bruce Banner has some control over the emergence of The Hulk, he may still be sentenced to a short stay in a mental health facility or at least anger management courses until he can control his impulses to “Hulk out.”
 Of course, if he ever is completely overtaken by The Hulk and cannot change back -like he does in the comics, then he could absolutely be locked in a mental facility until he becomes sane again.

 Peter Liss Can Help With Real Life Problems Too

 In real life, no one (as of yet) has unleashed a super-strong, uncontrollable creature inside their body after exposure to gamma rays, but there are still plenty of people out there who relate to the character on account of their anger management issues.
 If you occasionally “Hulk out” and have ran into legal problems as a result, please contact attorney Peter M. Liss at (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.